grodansparadis/vscp-doc-spec/class2.level1.ir.md

 ----

 ## Type=32 (0x20) - LIRC (Linux Infrared Remote Control)
-    VSCP_TYPE_REMOTE_LIRC
-Packed LIRC codes code.
+    VSCP_TYPE_REMOTE_LIRCPacked LIRC codes code.
 LRC Codes are normally sent as 64-bit codes or even larger codes.
 Only codes with a length less then 56 bits (7-bytes) are supported by VSCP and the most significant byte of the LIRC code is not transferred. [http://www.lirc.org/](http://www.lirc.org/)

  | Byte | Description          |
  | :----: | -----------          |